PWCAPTION/Caption-Partners-Coding-Project/Snake.md

 - If the Snake's body collides with any gameboard cells that are occupied by the snake it is game over
 - The game should have 3 difficulties which indicate the rate at which the timed interval executes, Easy, Medium, Hard
 - Persist the high score
-- The game should have an API that supports the following features
+- The game should have an external facing API that supports the following features
 - - change direction the snake is moving
 - - start the game
 - - pause the game